yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Machine_Learning/neo.rst

 Examples of running inference with Neo-AI-DLR are available in /usr/share/dlr of the target filesystem:

-- demos folder: contains examples of Neo-Ai-DLR on top of TIDL, which can only run on AM5729/49 devices.
+- demos folder: contains examples of Neo-AI-DLR on top of TIDL, which can only run on AM5729/49 devices.
 To run the examples, a neural network model must be compiled to generate runtime artifacts according to instructions in :ref:`Compiling Network Models`.
 Once a model is compiled, copy the generated